-Pupils are considered to have a disability if they have physical or mental needs that have a substantial and long-term adverse effect on their ability to do age-expected daily activities.
+Pupils are considered to have a disability if they have a physical or mental impairment that has a substantial and long-term adverse effect on their ability to do normal daily activities.

 The school will make reasonable adjustments for pupils with disabilities, so that they are not at a substantial disadvantage compared with their peers.